nu-c3lab/spaCy-canonicalizer/README.md

-# Spacy Entity Linker
+# Spacy Canocicalizer

 ## Introduction

-Spacy Entity Linker is a pipeline for spaCy that performs Linked Entity Extraction with Wikidata on a given Document.
+Spacy Canocicalizer is a pipeline for spaCy that performs Linked Entity Extraction with Wikidata on a given Document.
 The Entity Linking System operates by matching potential candidates from each sentence (subject, object, prepositional phrase, compounds, etc.) to aliases from Wikidata.
 The package allows to easily find the category behind each entity (e.g. "banana" is type "food" OR "Microsoft" is type "company").
 It can is therefore useful